Welcome

 • improving cooperation on returns, readmission and reintegration.

 The Action Plan is being implemented as part of the Rabat and Khartoum Processes – the two central platforms for dialogue between the EU and Africa in the field of migration.
 Germany is actively involved in both processes.
-In 2023, Germany assumed the chair of the Steering Committee of the Khartoum Process, which is responsible for operational management.
+In 2023, Germany assumed the chair of the Steering Committee of the Khartoum Process, which is responsible for operational management, for one year.

-The external dimension of European refugee and migration policy is another central element of the European Commission’s proposals, made in 2020, for a New Pact on Migration and Asylum.
+The external dimension of European refugee and migration policy is another central element of the New Pact on Migration and Asylum, launched in 2020.
 The EU’s cooperation with important countries of origin, transit countries and host countries is to be intensified through balanced, tailored partnerships.
-This includes conflict prevention and stabilisation, promoting the rule of law and good governance, enhancing economic prospects, protecting refugees along the routes, establishing asylum systems, combating traffickers, promoting programmes for voluntary return and reintegration and developing and encouraging better use of legal ways to migrate.
+This includes conflict prevention and stabilisation, promoting the rule of law and good governance, enhancing economic prospects, protecting refugees along the routes, establishing asylum systems, combating traffickers, promoting programmes for voluntary return and reintegration and developing and encouraging better use of regular ways to migrate.

 Under the EU Resettlement Framework, Germany is making a substantial contribution in taking in particularly vulnerable people from third countries.
-In 2023, Germany will provide a total of up to 6500 places for resettlement, including the resettlement programmes of the Länder and the humanitarian admission scheme with Turkey within this framework.
+In 2023, Germany took in a total of 4110 people seeking protection via resettlement, including the resettlement programmes of the Länder and the humanitarian admission scheme with Turkey, within this framework.

 The European Union is providing financial support for refugees and migration from its Multiannual Financial Framework 2021-2027 via the Neighbourhood, Development and International Cooperation Instrument (NDICI – Global Europe).
-Under current plans, some ten percent of the NDICI’s total budget of 79.5 billion euro is available for migration-related projects.
-The aim is to address issues such as the causes of displacement and irregular migration, violent displacement, the creation of conditions for legal migration and mobility, the expansion of border management and the fight against human trafficking more intensively.
+Some ten percent of the NDICI’s total budget of 79.5 billion euro is available for migration-related projects.
+The aim is to address issues such as the causes of displacement and irregular migration, violent displacement, the creation of conditions for regular migration and mobility, the expansion of border management and the fight against human trafficking more intensively.

 A functioning asylum and refugee policy involves not only providing the necessary protection, but also repatriating people who are not granted permission to stay.
 Germany is helping the EU to improve cooperation on return with the countries of origin and transit.
 The EU has also signed readmission agreements with third countries to this end.
-These agreements oblige third countries to readmit people who have entered the EU illegally from their territories and whose application for protection status, if they have submitted one, has been rejected.
+These agreements oblige third countries to readmit people who have entered the EU illegally from their territory and whose asylum application, if they have submitted one, has been rejected.

 Regular Migration